mariuslbraun/real-options-climate-migration/README.md

-This repo contains R code as well as the [dataset](prepared/Dataset_final.csv) used for the empirical analysis of the research paper "A Real-Options Analysis of Climate Change and International Migration".
+This repo contains R code as well as the [dataset](prepared/Dataset_final.csv) used for the empirical analysis of the research paper "A Real-Options Analysis of Climate Change and International Migration", published in *Environment and Development Economics* (Braun 2023).
 In the paper, semiparametric regression models are used to investigate nonlinear effects of climate change on international migration.
-You can find the latest version of the paper on SSRN: https://papers.ssrn.com/abstract=3951942

 Follow these steps to replicate the results of the paper: